 For retired expatriates in Europe, there is no need to worry about family visitation.
 It is straightforward for U.S. citizens to travel throughout Europe for family visitation.

 Currently, non-EU citizens, including U.S. citizens, can travel visa-free through Europe’s Schengen Area for up to 90 days within any given 180-day period.
-Starting in 2023, though, non-EU citizens must pre-register with ETIAS before traveling to Europe.
+Starting in 2024, non-EU citizens must pre-register with ETIAS before traveling to Europe.

 How Will ETIAS Change Travel Requirements?